Makuzaza/unit_testing/4_phoneProject/2_getTypesTest.md

 ## **getTypes()**

-returns all phone types in an array. the type is added to the result array only once in the order they are found.
+returns all phone types in an array.
+The type is added to the result array only once in the order they are found.
 If there are no phones or no persons, an empty array [] is returned.
 Type may be an empty string.

-for example:
+For example:

 ```json
 ["home", "work", "mobile"]